Nawazesh Uddin

-Nawazesh Uddin (24 July 1945 - 23 September 1981) was a Bangladeshi army officer who was executed for his alleged involvement in the assassination of Ziaur Rahman.
+Nawazesh Uddin (24 July 1945 – 23 September 1981) was a Bangladeshi army officer who was executed for his alleged involvement in the assassination of Ziaur Rahman.

 Career

 Bangladesh Liberation War

 In 1959, Nawazesh joined the Pakistan Army as a student apprentice and was commissioned in the 22nd Baluch Regiment in Sialkot, Punjab in 1966.
 He was a captain and was stationed in Rangpur when the 1971 Bangladesh Liberation War began.
 On 24 April 1971, the prime minister of the government in exile, Tajuddin Ahmed, stated that Nawazesh and his troops revolted against Pakistan.

 During the liberation war, Nawazesh was a sub-sector commander in sector 6, in Sahebganj.

 7 November 1975 Coup

 On 3 November 1975, General Khaled Mosharraf, Lt.
 Colonel A.T.M.
 Haider and Colonel Nazmul Huda ousted the Mostaq Ahmed regime and placed Ziaur Rahman under house arrest.
-Before Zia was arrested, he called his friend Lt.
+Before Zia was arrested, he called Lt.
 Colonel (retired) Abu Taher and urged him to do something.
 In response, Taher and his clandestine group within the army, the Biplobi Shainik Sangstha launched the 7 November coup to free Zia from imprisonment.

 At the time, Nawazesh was the commanding officer of the 10 Bengal Regiment.
 He received a phone call from Zia, who instructed Nawazesh to ensure the safety of Khaled Mosharraf and his companions.
 Nawazesh climbed on top of a jeep and ordered his troops not to harm Khaled Mosharraf.
 However, his troops were defiant and threatened to kill him if he tried to stop them.

 Fearing for his life, Nawazesh did nothing to stop Captain Jalil and Captain Asad, who ordered their troops to kill Khaled Mosharraf, A.T.M.
 Haider and Nazmul Huda.
 After these officers were killed, Nawazesh informed Zia of the incident, stating "I am sorry sir, situation got out of hand".